-Most data are collected without patient consent under permissions granted through section 251 of the NHS Act (2006) as detailed in the UKKA patient privacy notice (ukkidney.org/data-protection-privacy-notice).
-The current CKD/AKI clinical dataset (version 5) - the data variables which the UKRR has permission to collect and are used in the annual report - is available to download from ukkidney.org/audit-research/data-permissions/ data.
-In reality, many variables are currently not well reported to the UKRR - see the data portal: ukkidney.org/ audit-research/data-portals.
+Most data are collected without patient consent under permissions granted under section 251 of the NHS Act (2006) by the Health Research Authority's Confidentiality Advisory Group (HRA CAG).
+These permissions allow the UKRR to collect data to support the registry's audit of KRT, AKI, and CKD.
+The current clinical dataset (version 5) for these audits, describing the data variables which the UKRR has permission to collect and are used in the annual report is available to download from ukkidney.org/audit-research/data-permissions/data.
+In reality, many variables are currently not well reported to the UKRR - see the data portal: ukkidney.org/audit-research/data-portals.

 The UK Renal Data Collaboration (UKRDC) is an ongoing development which allows clinical data to flow daily from kidney centres to the UKRR.
-So far only a handful of kidney centres send their full data submissions via the UKRDC, but submission of data in version 5 of the dataset will only be permitted via this pathway, opening up the potential for near real time reporting.
+So far less than 10 kidney centres send their full data submissions via the UKRDC, but submission of data in version 5 of the dataset will only be permitted via this pathway, opening up the potential for near real time reporting.